How To Monitor The Performance Of Executed Contracts

 This is especially important for long-term contracts and/or those that involve continuous or multiple dates for specific deliverables or performance.
 In order to facilitate this process, companies can utilize contract management software that enables them to securely upload and store executed contracts, organize those contracts into folders and subfolders, and create alerts with respect to key dates and important milestones.
 This simple step can help businesses keep track of contractual obligations and determine whether they are being met in a timely fashion.

 One of the primary benefits of utilizing an online contract management service is the fact that all contractual data will be in one central location, rather than scattered about multiple hard drives, spreadsheets, or filing cabinets.
-By taking advantage of contract management technology, companies can ensure optimal organization and consistent contract performance.
-Plus, housing contracts in an online repository simplifies the searching and/or reviewing of contractual documents, including any of their addenda or amendments, further augmenting the ability to supervise contract performance.
+By taking advantage of contract lifecycle management technology, companies can ensure optimal organization and consistent contract performance.
+Plus, housing contracts in an online contract repository simplifies the searching and/or reviewing of contractual documents, including any of their addenda or amendments, further augmenting the ability to supervise contract performance.
+This significantly simplifies the overall contract management workflow.

 Companies that do not organize their contract portfolio and regularly monitor contract performance may miss important deadlines, which can have significant financial consequences.
 For example, failing to comply may lead to a breach of contract and the company incurring penalties or damages and can even result in contract rescission.
 In addition, there may be deadlines or timeframes for the exercising of an option, special renewal conditions, or expiration provisions, and by not paying attention to key dates, the possibility of missing out on these opportunities may prove costly.